 May trial date scheduled for Baltimore State’s Attorney Marilyn Mosby’s federal case

-U.S. District Judge Lydia Kay Griggsby set a jury trial date of May 2 for Mosby following a status conference with Mosby’s lawyers and federal prosecutors Wednesday morning.
+U.S. District Judge Lydia Kay Griggsby set a jury trial date of May 2 for Mosby after a status conference with Mosby’s lawyers and federal prosecutors Wednesday morning.

 Mosby faces charges of perjury and making false statements on loan applications to buy a pair of properties in Florida.